AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

 2. Privacy Concerns: The metadata associated with DPTs should consider privacy concerns, and appropriate measures should be taken to protect sensitive information.

-3. Governance and Dispute Resolution: Mechanisms for governance and dispute resolution in the decentralized AI market should be carefully designed to maintain fairness and prevent malicious activities.
+3. Governance and Dispute Resolution: Mechanisms for governance and dispute resolution in the trustless AI collaboration framework should be carefully designed to maintain fairness and prevent malicious activities.

-4. Compliance: The proposal should comply with relevant legal and regulatory frameworks to ensure the legitimacy of AI services traded on the platform.
+4. Compliance: The proposal should comply with relevant legal and regulatory frameworks to ensure the legitimacy of AI services traded and collaborated upon within the framework.

 This proposal is a draft, and further community feedback and collaboration are encouraged to refine and improve the specifications outlined herein.